Deep differentiable reinforcement learning and optimal trading

 { }

-In this article we introduce the differentiable reinforcement learning framework.
-It is based on the fact that in many reinforcement learning applications, the environment reward and transition functions are not black boxes but known differentiable functions.
-Incorporating deep learning in this framework we find more accurate and stable solutions than more generic actor critic algorithms.
-We apply this deep differentiable reinforcement learning (DDRL) algorithm to the problem of optimal trading strategies in various environments where the market dynamics are known.
-Thanks to the stability of this method, we are able to efficiently find optimal strategies for complex multi-scale market models and for a wide range of environment parameters.
+In many reinforcement learning applications, the underlying environment reward and transition functions are explicitly known differentiable functions.
+This enables us to use recent research which applies machine learning tools to stochastic control to find optimal action functions.
+In this paper, we define differentiable reinforcement learning as a particular case of this research.
+We find that incorporating deep learning in this framework leads to more accurate and stable solutions than those obtained from more generic actor critic algorithms.
+We apply this deep differentiable reinforcement learning (DDRL) algorithm to the problem of one asset optimal trading strategies in various environments where the market dynamics are known.
+Thanks to the stability of this method, we are able to efficiently find optimal strategies for complex multi-scale market models.
+We also extend these methods to simultaneously find optimal action functions for a wide range of environment parameters.
 This makes it applicable to real life financial signals and portfolio optimization where the expected return has multiple time scales.
 In the case of a slow and a fast alpha signal, we find that the optimal trading strategy consists in using the fast signal to time the trades associated to the slow signal.